-We are proud of our curriculum.
 Much of our learning is linked through a termly topic approach and we plan a 'Stunning Start', 'Marvellous Middle' and 'Fantastic Finish' for each one.
-Typical activities include visits from theatre companies, who work with the children to make a period of history come alive; a visit to Hever Castle as part of a Towers and Turrets topic, a field trip to Cuckmere Haven to study rivers and coasts; a visiting author to inspire our young writers, and outdoor learning to bring to life The Smashing Stone Age.
+Typical activities include visits from theatre companies, who work with the children to make a period of history come alive; a field trip to Cuckmere Haven to study rivers and coasts; a visiting author to inspire our young writers, and outdoor learning to bring to life The Smashing Stone Age.